tectonic-typesetting/tectonic-texlive-bundles/README.md

 ./driver.sh make-zipfile bundles/tlextras
 ```

+This will create a large Zip-format bundle file with a name something like
+`state/artifacts/tlextras-2020.0r0/tlextras-2020.0r0.zip`.
+Such a bundle file
-A local copy of this bundle file can be used with the `tectonic` command-line
-program with the `-b` argument.
+can be used with the `tectonic` command-line program with the `-b` argument.

 ## Converting to an “indexed tar” bundle

-**NOTE: this workflow is still evolving!**.
+**NOTE: this workflow is still evolving!**

 This step is needed to create a bundle that will be hosted on the web.
 Run: